yishn/algebraic_enum/README.md

 ## Getting Started

+For optimal type safety, use this library in TypeScript's strict mode.

 ### Creating an Enum Type

 You can define an algebraic enum type by using the `Enum` helper type.
 Define